TCHO: History

 In 2006, the company moved to Pier 17, a historic pier built in 1912 and the third-oldest pier there.
 Historically, the pier has been used for transport, military logistics, and trade, including the trade of cacao beans to San Francisco.
 The TCHO chocolate factory was assembled by a team of engineers using vintage German machines and modern refiners and grinders.
 In April 2014 TCHO left Pier 17 and moved their offices and factory to Berkeley, California.

 TCHO teamed with Erik Spiekermann of Edenspiekermann for design and branding.
 Its packaging design have won awards and honors, including the Academy of Chocolate Gold Award in February 2009, the European Design Gold Award in May 2009, the iF communication design award in August 2009, as well as nominations for the 2009 Cannes Design Lions and 2011 German Federal Design Award.

+In 2021, the company announced that it would stop using dairy and transition its entire product line to be plant-based.
+The transition was complete by September 2022.